pyamsoft/pstate-frequency/README.md

 like the following:
 ![](https://raw.githubusercontent.com/pyamsoft/pstate-frequency/master/assets/img/pstate-frequency_example_set.png)

-The *-G --get* option can be called by a normal user.
+The *-G --get* option can be called by a normal user and can take various
-The *-G --get* option also takes one or more of these flags as necessary
-arguments:
+flags as optional arguments:
 + **-c --current** Display the current user-requested CPU values
 + **-r --real** Display real-time CPU frequencies

+*By default, the calling the -G option with no extra arguments is equivalent
+to calling with the --current option*

-The *-S --set* option can only be called by a user with root permissions.
+The *-S --set* option can only be called by a user with root permissions, and
-The *-S --set* option also takes one or more of these flags as necessary
+takes various flags as required arguments:
-arguments:
 + **-m --max** Adjust the maximum scaling frequency of the CPU
 + **-n --min** Adjust the minimum scaling frequency of the CPU
 + **-g --governor** Adjust the current CPU scaling governor
 + **-t --turbo** Adjust the current state of Turbo Boost (0 is ON, 1 is OFF)
 + **-p --plan** Adjust the maximum scaling and Turbo Boost to a preset plan.

+*By default, calling the -S option with no extra arguments will return an
+error*

+##### Power Plans

+Power Plans are convenience shortcuts which essentially alias to calling
+pstate-frequency with various options for --max, --min, --turbo, and
+--governor.
+They are not necessary for operation, but are recommended.

-There are three user power plans:
+There are three user recommended power plans:
 1. **powersave (1)** Sets the minimum and maximum scaling frequencies to the
 lowest available and disables Turbo Boost.
 2. **performance (2)** Sets the minimum scaling frequency to the